Rose La Touche: "Romantic" relationship with Ruskin

 Although much speculation exists over when Ruskin "fell in love" with Rose, most critics maintain that she was between the ages of 14 and 18.

 The author George MacDonald was entrusted by her parents to oversee Rose's welfare during their absence, and he served as a go-between for Ruskin and Rose, acting as their closest friend and advisor.
-Rose's parents refused permission for Ruskin to marry their daughter and was warned about him by Ruskin's first wife, Effie Gray, whose 6-year marriage to Ruskin had ended in annulment due to "non-consummation".
+Rose's parents refused permission for Ruskin to marry their daughter and were warned about him by Ruskin's first wife, Effie Gray, whose 6-year marriage to Ruskin had ended in annulment due to "non-consummation".

 Ruskin repeated his marriage proposal after Rose became legally free to decide for herself, but she still refused.
 She was willing to marry if the union would remain unconsummated, as was Ruskin's first marriage, because her doctors had told her she was unfit for marriage; but Ruskin declined to enter another such marriage for fear of its effect on his reputation.